 Rules on Supplier Switching were adopted in July 2015.
 Based on experience in the enforcement, amendments of the Rules were prepared in 2016 and adopted in early 2017.
 These Rules regulate conditions and procedure for the switch of a supplier supplying final customers in line with the contract on full natural gas supply.
 In order to monitor this procedure, the Agency collected data on supplier switching from TSO and DSO in 2016, too and analysed difficulties suppliers and customers faced in realisation.
-The data on supplier switching on the transmission system relate to the metering systems which are within the PE Srbijagas system, since there are no final customers connected to the transmission system of Yugorosgaz-Transport LLC.
+The data on supplier switching on the transmission system relate to the metering systems which are within the Transportgas Srbija system, since there are no final customers connected to the transmission system of Yugorosgaz-Transport LLC.

-Within the transmission system, out of 63 metering points for final customers, no suppliers were switched on any of metering points in 2019.
+Within the transmission system, out of 64 metering points for final customers, no suppliers were switched on any of metering points in 2020.

-Most of DSOs stated that there was supplier switch within their systems.
-There was no supplier switch only on 6 out of 32 distribution systems.
-On the distribution level, the total number of delivery points for final customers in the end of 2016 amounted to 282,997.
-Out of that number, suppliers were switched on 207 metering points, where 7.4 million m3 were delivered.
-It amounts to 0.51% of natural gas quantities out of total 1,445 million m3 delivered from distribution systems.
+With 6 DSOs, there was supplier switch within their systems in 2020.
+On the distribution level, the total number of delivery points for final customers in the end of 2020 amounted to 293,523.
+Out of that number, suppliers were switched on 17 metering points, where 3.6 million m3 were delivered.
+It amounts to 0.21% of natural gas quantities out of total 1,578 million m3 delivered from distribution systems, i.e. 0.16% of 2,235 million m3 of natural gas which was spent in the market (without consumption of NIS from their own production).

-In total, in 2019, suppliers were switched on 207 of total 283,060 metering points for final customers within both transmission and distribution system.
-Out of total consumption in the market (without consumption of NIS covered from quantities from their own production which were not in the market), 0.36% natural gas quantities were subject to gas supplier switch.
+In total, in 2020, suppliers were switched on 17 of total 293,587 metering points for final customers within both transmission and distribution system.
+Out of total consumption in the market (without consumption of NIS covered from quantities from their own production which were not in the market), 0.15% of natural gas quantities were subject to gas supplier switch.